Skip to content

 REBOUND has been compiled with emscripten to WebAssembly.
 This lets you run this example interactively from within your browser at almost native speed.
 No installation is required.
 Click here to try it out.

 This example shows how to use a custom, user-provided integrator that requires internal storage with REBOUND.
 Here, we implement the 2nd order leap-frog integrator which combines the first and last Drift steps.
+We also record some diagnostic data in the integrator state to demonstrate how to build a custom integrator which requires its own datastorage.

 #include "rebound.h"